-Political Science is the study of government-the most important decision-making part of society-and of the social, economic, and other institutions and practices that influence this decision-making process.
+Political Science is the study of government—the most important decision-making part of society—and of the social, the economic, and the other institutions and practices that influence this decision-making process.
 On the one hand, it is a discipline that can trace its roots to the ancient Greek political community, the polis; but it is also a modern social science, which uses techniques such as content analysis, public opinion surveys, and statistical analysis to create and evaluate generalizations about how government and people behave.

 As a liberal arts discipline, the department is dedicated to developing analytical skills and promoting critical thinking.
 Students are encouraged to reflect not simply on their career goals, but also on what type of persons they want to become, and on their rights and duties as citizens.

 Teacher certification is available under the Social Studies Composite certification.
 The Social Studies Composite certification program is designed to prepare students to teach any of the four social studies disciplines (History, Geography, Government, and Economics) at the secondary level (grades 8 - 12).
 Upon completion of the social studies curriculum and passage of the social studies TExES test, students will receive certification in social studies and eligibility to teach in any of the four disciplines.

 Students pursuing secondary certification with a major in Political Science need to select a minor from the disciplines of Geography or History.